kkrick-sdsu/k8s-recipes/README.md

 We have [written instructions for getting access](https://sdsu-research-ci.github.io/softwarefactory/gettingaccess) and an accompanying [video walkthrough](https://mediasite.sdsu.edu/Mediasite/Play/8e7f235bc56f44fdb4586cffe1e477a71d).
 The request process should require 10 minutes of your time, and should be approved within a business day by Research and Cyberinfrastructure.

-We also highly recommend following our [getting started guide](https://sdsu-research-ci.github.io/softwarefactory/gettingstarted) which will walk you through a "Hello World"-like example to give you some familiarity for working with Kubernetes via kubectl.
+It is also highly recommend following our [getting started guide](https://sdsu-research-ci.github.io/softwarefactory/gettingstarted) which will walk you through a "Hello World"-like example to give you some familiarity for working with Kubernetes via kubectl.
 This guide should require 30 minutes of your time to complete.
 Should you run into any issues while following the guide, please send us an email at itd-research.ci@sdsu.edu.

+The recipes in this repository assume that you have familiarity with the following items:
+- Linux
+- Commandline
+- Git

 ## Interacting with Kubernetes
 Below we provide two options for interacting with Kubernetes: